pyronear/pyro-risks/docs/source/overview/CONTRIBUTING.md

     ```

 6. When satisfied with your branch, open a [PR](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) from your fork in order to integrate your contribution to original project.

+## Opening an issue

+Use Github [issues](https://github.com/pyronear/pyro-risks/issues) for feature requests, or bug reporting.
+When doing so, use issue templates whenever possible and provide enough information for other contributors to jump in.